 Brussels Keto

-Amid all the talk of weight and blood sugar, one of keto’s genuine benefits gets almost no attention: your teeth.
-Cutting sugar and refined carbohydrate does something quietly excellent for your mouth, because tooth decay is, at its root, a disease of dietary carbohydrate.
-It is an underrated reason to feel good about the diet, with solid science behind it and only a couple of caveats.
+Amid all the talk of weight and blood sugar, one of keto’s real benefits gets almost no attention: your teeth.
+Cutting sugar and refined starch does something quietly excellent for your mouth, because tooth decay is, at root, a disease of dietary carbohydrate.
+It is an underrated reason to feel good about the diet, with solid science behind it and only a couple of things to keep in proportion.
+Here is the full picture, including the questions people actually type into a search box.

 Why carbohydrate causes decay

-Tooth decay is not really about sugar touching teeth; it is about what bacteria do with it.
-The bacteria in dental plaque, chiefly a species called Streptococcus mutans, feed on fermentable carbohydrate, mostly sugars but also rapidly digested starches, and excrete acid as they do.
-That acid dissolves the mineral in your tooth enamel, and repeated acid attacks over time create the cavities we call caries.
-So the fuel for decay is the fermentable carbohydrate in your diet, and the more often you supply it, the more acid your teeth endure.
+Decay is not really about sugar touching teeth; it is about what the bacteria do with it.
+The bacteria in dental plaque, chiefly a species called Streptococcus mutans, feed on fermentable carbohydrate, mostly sugars but also rapidly digested starches, and excrete acid as they go.
+That acid dissolves the mineral in your enamel, and repeated acid attacks over months and years hollow out the cavities we call caries.
+So the fuel for decay is the fermentable carbohydrate in your diet, and the more often you supply it, the more acid your teeth have to weather.
+It is frequency as much as quantity: six sugary coffees sipped across a day punish your enamel more than the same sugar eaten at once.

 What the research shows

-The evidence is consistent and unsurprising once you understand the mechanism.
-People with very low sugar intakes have very low rates of decay, while high sugar intakes drive high rates, and diets low in added sugar and refined carbohydrate are reliably associated with fewer cavities.
-More directly, the small number of studies that have put people on sugar-free or very low-carbohydrate diets have found significant reductions in the cavity-causing Streptococcus mutans in the mouth, and an exploratory trial of a ketogenic diet found favourable changes in oral parameters.
-Cut the fermentable carbohydrate and you starve the bacteria of their fuel, the acid attacks fall, and your teeth are better for it.
-Keto, by stripping out sugar and refined starch almost entirely, does exactly this as a side effect.
+The evidence is consistent and unsurprising once the mechanism clicks.
+Populations with very low sugar intakes have very low rates of decay, high sugar intakes drive high rates, and diets low in added sugar and refined carbohydrate reliably track with fewer cavities.
+More directly, the handful of studies that have put people on sugar-free or very low-carbohydrate diets have measured meaningful drops in the cavity-causing Streptococcus mutans in the mouth, and an exploratory trial of a ketogenic diet found favourable changes in oral parameters.
+Cut the fermentable carbohydrate, starve the bacteria of fuel, and the acid attacks fall away.
+Keto, by stripping sugar and refined starch out almost entirely, does exactly this as a side effect of how it is eaten.

 The starch point people miss

-It is worth noting that this is not only about obvious sugar.
-Rapidly digested starches, the refined white-flour foods, begin breaking down into sugars in the mouth and can drop plaque acidity as much as sweets do, which is why a diet that cuts bread, crackers and other refined starches, not just sweets, is better for teeth than one that swaps sugar for “savoury” refined carbohydrate.
-Keto removes both, which is part of why its dental effect is real rather than marginal.
+This is not only about the obvious sweets.
+Rapidly digested starches, the refined white-flour foods, start breaking down into sugars in your mouth and can drop plaque acidity as sharply as a boiled sweet does.
+That is why a diet cutting bread, crackers and other refined starches, not just sugar, is kinder to teeth than one that simply swaps chocolate for “savoury” white carbohydrate.
+Keto removes both at once, which is why its dental effect is real rather than marginal.
+If you have ever wondered why some people who barely touch sweets still get cavities, the crackers-and-toast habit is often the answer.

 The bottom line

-Cutting sugar and refined carbohydrate starves the bacteria that cause tooth decay, and the research consistently links low-sugar, low-refined-carbohydrate eating to fewer cavities and lower levels of the main decay-causing bacteria.
-Keto does this thoroughly, which makes better dental health a genuine, if underrated, benefit of the diet.
-Keep brushing, flossing and visiting the dentist, manage any dry mouth, and watch acidic drinks, but enjoy the fact that one of the easiest wins from cutting carbs is the one in your mouth.
+Cutting sugar and refined starch starves the bacteria that cause decay, and the research consistently links low-sugar, low-refined-carbohydrate eating to fewer cavities and lower levels of the main decay-causing bacteria.
+Keto does this thoroughly, so better dental health is a real, if underrated, benefit.
+Keep it in proportion: keep brushing, flossing and seeing a dentist, do not expect keto to fill an existing cavity or guarantee healthy gums, manage any dry mouth with water and salt, and watch acidic drinks.
+Read keto breath as adaptation rather than decay, and enjoy the fact that one of the easiest wins from cutting carbs is the one you can feel with your tongue.

 This is general information about the ketogenic diet, not medical or dental advice.
 Keep up regular dental care and see a dentist for any concerns.
 If you are pregnant, on medication, or managing a condition, seek professional advice before changing your diet.